Introduction

 Redis

-Before enable redis cache, please check installed.
+Before enable redis cache, please check predis/predis package installed.

 Example configuration: